<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=8778010&amp;fmt=gif">

 This ensures the software features you require to run your business, and their related benefits, are not overshadowed by glamorous feature add-ons that may add little or no value.

-Think about what you’re trying to achieve.
-What limitations are you encountering in your current system?
-Consider improvements you want to make across your entire organisation.
+• What limitations are you encountering in your current system?

-Step 2: Document your business processes
+Step 2: Document your business processes and scope of work

 It’s crucial that your ERP vendor understands how your business currently operates and how you want it reflected in your new system.